JeremyRubin/utxos.org/content/uses/htlcs.md

 transactions to confirm during congested periods as they must pay hire fees.

-Therefore, similarly to how congestion control is handled for normal transaction, lightning channel updates can be done across an `OP_SECURETHEBAG` tree, allowing nodes to safely use many more HTLCS.
+Therefore, similarly to how congestion control is handled for normal transaction, lightning channel updates can be done across an `OP_CHECKTEMPLATEVERIFY` tree, allowing nodes to safely use many more HTLCS.

 Because each HTLC can have its own relative time lock in the tree, this also